sguir/ppgcourse/exercise_BP.md

 sum(pvals < 0.01)
 sum(qvals < 0.01)
 ```
+> * In case the *P*-values of the XtXst do not behave well, you will need to perform "neutral" simulations (Pseudo Observed Data –PODs–).

 ### Pseudo Observed Data (PODs)
 Here, we are going to simulate data (PODs) using the R function simulate.baypass() in the baypass_utils.R script (provided in the BayPass package).